AzulineSkye/tyrantsend/README.md

-Adds Captain from Risk of Rain 2.
+Adds Usurper from Risk of Rain 1's DD's Variant Pack.

 Online compatibility not tested.